This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 Because of their blunt tail that resembles their head, rubber boas are sometimes referred to as the two-headed snake.

-Small nestling mammals and birds, lizards, amphibians and small snakes
+Rubber Boas consume small nestling mammals and birds, lizards, amphibians and small snakes.
+At CuriOdyssey, they are served small mice.

 In the Wild: 8-10 years average